rpsgc/STEP-Patches/2.2.8/Readme.txt

 STEP: CORE Patch

+	-	Changes from 2.2.7:		This patch now includes both SMIM plugins for snowy chests and for Dragonborn Falseed Tern, because of this permissions have changed. (see above)
+								Disable or remove these two plugins:
+									-	StaticMeshImprovementMod-FurnitureChestSnowFix.esp
+									-	StaticMeshImprovementMod-DragonbornTernFix.esp
-	-	Changes from 2.2.7:		Remove edits for WATER or Aquisitive Soul Gems that were in Core Patch.
+								Remove edits for WATER or Aquisitive Soul Gems that were in Core Patch.
+								Remove dependency on Improved Closedface Helmets plugins.
+Use the Legendary patch provided by Weapon & Armor Fixes by kryptopyr.
 								Forward a few locations that were not in RWT.
+								Patched mods that were in conflict with Audio Overhaul for Skyrim.
+									-	Realistic Water Two
+									-	Better Weapon Swing Sounds
+									-	Imrpoved Combat Sounds
+									-	Smooth Blade Draw & Sheathe
+									-	Better Weapon Impact Effects

 	-	Forwrad all Worldspace edits from DLC and unofficial pathes
 		-	Forward additional Location names from Hearthfire for greater compatibiltiy with all mods
 			-	0000003C:	Block -1,-1:	Sub-Block -1,-3:	00009BD6